scott-good/portfolio/README.md

 ![Image](01-TitlePage.jpg)

 ## A quick background
-I have a broad background that includes artistic, business, software, and speaking/writing experience.
+I have a broad background which includes artistic, business, software, and speaking/writing experience.
 I am both technical and aesthetic, an engineer as well as a graphic designer.
 The combination of these experiences and skills lets me both design and build beautiful and compelling things.
 Whether those things are innovative user interfaces, compelling PowerPoint presentations, or breakthrough advertising materials, the result is always the same: a logical, usable, and organized layout; easily understandable copy; and, always, a beautiful look and feel.

 Why does that matter?